Continuing Medical Education Courses

-The Radiation Emergency Assistance Center/Training Site (REAC/TS) at the Oak Ridge Institute for Science and Education (ORISE) teaches accredited continuing medical education courses in radiation emergency medicine.
-Many types of professionals and students can benefit from the lectures, discussions, hands-on activities and role-playing exercises as they learn about the different aspects of the medical management of a radiological/nuclear incident.
+REAC/TS, as part of the Oak Ridge Institute for Science and Education, offers accredited continuing medical education courses in radiation emergency medicine.
+Many types of professionals can benefit from the lectures, discussions, hands-on activities and role-playing exercises as they learn about the different aspects of the medical management of a radiological/nuclear incident.

-Courses are scheduled throughout the year at the unique REAC/TS facility in Oak Ridge, Tenn., or these courses can be customized and taught at locations worldwide, such as hospitals, nuclear facilities, first responder agencies and other sites.
+Courses are scheduled throughout the year at the REAC/TS facility in Oak Ridge, Tennessee, or these courses can be customized and taught at locations worldwide, such as hospitals, nuclear facilities and first responder agencies.

 ORISE, which is managed by ORAU, is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
 ORISE takes responsibility for the content, quality and scientific integrity of this ACCME activity.
-Respective courses also are accredited by the American College of Emergency Physicians (ACEP) and the American Academy of Health Physics (AAHP).
+Respective courses also are accredited by the American Academy of Health Physics (AAHP).

 These educational activities are designated for a certain number of American Medical Association Physician’s Recognition Award (AMA PRA) Category 1 Credits™ (see specific course descriptions for the number of credits for each).

-It is the practice of Oak Ridge Institute for Science and Education (ORISE) to ensure balance, independence, objectivity and scientific rigor in all its educational programs.
-All participating faculty, CME planners, and reviewers in these programs are required to disclose any relevant financial relationship(s) they have with a commercial interest that benefits the individual in any financial amount occurring within the past 12 months; and the opportunity to affect the content of CME about the products or services of the commercial interests.
+It is the practice of ORISE to ensure balance, independence, objectivity and scientific rigor in all its educational programs.
+All participating faculty, CME planners and reviewers in these programs are required to disclose any relevant financial relationship(s) they have with a commercial interest that benefits the individual in any financial amount occurring within the past 12 months, including the opportunity to affect the content of CME about the products or services of the commercial interests.

 The ORISE CME Committee also reviews activity content and the required financial disclosures to identify any relevant financial relationships potentially affecting CME activities.